 Hello!
 I’m Chef Amanda Grace.

-I create considered, high-vibrational fine food and extraordinary dining experiences all over the world.
+I create considered, healing, high-vibrational fine food and extraordinary dining experiences all over the world.
 Have knives, will travel.

 I consult on menus and develop recipes, while being mindful of effects on the planet, sustainability, and reducing climate impact.